Whether our kids are crawling, toddling or even driving, it’s our job to keep them safe from the hidden dangers lurking at home.

 “Don’t just think about narcotics and abusable types of medication.
 Keep a close eye on everyday medicines, too.
 Even over-the-counter medications like acetaminophen can be harmful,” notes Dr. Giuliano.
 “Keep only small amounts accessible to the whole family.
 Store them in a safe, locked-in area, even if children are older.”

-“It’s also common for people to keep medications inside purses.
-So whether it’s your purse or a visitor’s, keep it out of reach of young children.”
+“So, whether it’s your purse or a visitor’s, keep it out of reach of young children,” she says.

 Be mindful about where you store: